ska-telescope/ska-sdp-spectral-line-imaging/docs/src/benchmark.md

 This will run the spectral line imaging pipeline as usual, and also store the captured metrics in a CSV formatted file in `output/benchmark` directory.
 These values can then be used for plotting graphs (see "Dool Visualizer" in [System Resource Tracing](https://confluence.skatelescope.org/display/SE/System%27s+resource+tracing+with+dool) confluence page).

-## Using dool on distributed setup
+### Running dool on distributed environment

-In a distributed setup, we need to make sure that we start `dool` seperately on each of the worker machines.
-The `piper benchmark` command can be used for this purpose.
+In a distributed setup, you need to make sure that you start `dool` seperately on each of the worker machines.
+The `piper benchmark` command can be used to setup and start dool.

-We have an example [docker-compose-benchmark.yml](https://gitlab.com/ska-telescope/sdp/science-pipeline-workflows/ska-sdp-spectral-line-imaging/-/blob/main/examples/docker-compose-benchmark.yml) which can run pipeline in distributed manner (in seperate docker containers), and will also capture metrics for each worker, storing them in seperate CSV files in `DATA/benchmark` directory.
+As an example on how to use `piper benchmark` in distributed environment, please refer the [`examples/docker-compose-benchmark.yml`](https://gitlab.com/ska-telescope/sdp/science-pipeline-workflows/ska-sdp-spectral-line-imaging/-/blob/main/examples/docker-compose-benchmark.yml) which is a slightly modified version of the existing [`docker-compose.yml`](https://gitlab.com/ska-telescope/sdp/science-pipeline-workflows/ska-sdp-spectral-line-imaging/-/blob/main/docker-compose.yml)  in the repository.

 The command to run can be something like this:

 ```bash